 Qualifications of Officers and Members-at-Large.
 Any individual voting member of the TAER O&M Division Nine shall be eligible to serve in any office.
 No two offices may be held concurrently by the same person.

 Elections.
 The office of Division Chair shall be filled by succession of the Chair-Elect.
 In the event that the office of the Chair-Elect becomes vacant there shall be allowed an additional office of Chair to be added to the ballot.
 The membership of the Division shall elect a Chair-Elect, a Secretary-Treasurer, Newsletter Editor and two Members-at-Large.
-The election of Chair-Elect, Secretary-Treasurer, Newsletter Editor and the two Members-at-Large shall occur only once every two years and election shall be held in even-numbered years, in conjunction with the statewide TAER conference.
+The election of Chair-Elect, Secretary-Treasurer, Newsletter Editor and the two Members-at-Large shall occur only once every two years in conjunction with the annual Texas AER conference.
 Elections shall be by ballot as provided for the Elections section of the Policies and Procedures.

 Term of Office.
 The term of office for officers shall be two years.
 The Secretary, Newsletter Editor and Members-at-Large shall be eligible for re-election, not to exceed two (2) consecutive terms.
-Terms of the officers shall commence with their election in conjunction with the Statewide TAER conferences.
+Terms of the officers shall commence with their election in conjunction with the Texas AER annual state conferences.

+In the event that a regular election cannot be held; officers will continue their terms until their successors can be elected except for the below exceptions.

+In the event that the Texas AER conference can not be held in person; a special electronic election will be held in compliance with the election policies and procedures.

 Vacancies.
 In the event of a vacancy in the office of Chair, the Chair-Elect shall serve the remainder of the term as Acting Chair and, upon completion of said term, shall assume the office of Chair in normal order.
 In the event of a vacancy in the office of Chair-Elect, there shall be no replacement until the election of officers at which time there shall be elected a Chair and a Chair-Elect.
 In the event of a vacancy in both the offices of Chair and Chair-Elect, another officer selected by the Executive Committee shall assume and perform the duties of Chair until the election.
 In the event of a vacancy in the offices of Secretary, Newsletter Editor or Member-at-Large the Executive Committee may appoint a replacement from its own body or the general membership for the remainder of the term.